ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/experimental-metadata.md

 On the other hand, creating the metadata can be time-consuming.
 So, it is important to provide sufficient information to understand en enable re-use of the dataset, but at the same time striking a balance between the depth and breadth of the metadata provided.

+Several communities in the different domains have worked on developing a variety of metadata standards focusing on specifying the content to be reported, the formats to be used and common terminologies for each of domains.

+In the next section, we will explore the different types of community-based metadata standards, providing examples for life science domains.

+## Metadata Standards ##

 ### References ###